Difference between revisions of "Janah Ncube" - Pindula

 |+

-* Arrested with other civic leaders and activists on November 18, 2003, for demonstrating against government’s mismanagement of the economy, high inflation and taxation [[https://www.pambazuka.org/human-security/zimbabwe-charges-against-activists-dropped ]].

-* Fell victim to MDC intra-party violence in September 2001, when she was assaulted, together with Priscilla Misihairabwi-Mushonga, Gabriel Chaibva and Edwin Mushore while attending a provincial executive meeting in Dzivarasekwa, Harare [[https://www.sundaynews.co.zw/editorial-comment-violence-part-of-mdc-t-dna/

-* Fell victim to MDC intra-party violence in September 2001, when she was assaulted, together with Priscilla Misihairabwi-Mushonga, Gabriel Chaibva and Edwin Mushore while attending a provincial executive meeting in Dzivarasekwa, Harare [[https://www.sundaynews.co.zw/editorial-comment-violence-part-of-mdc-t-dna/ ]].
+* Fell victim to MDC intra-party violence in September 2001, when she was assaulted, together with Priscilla Misihairabwi-Mushonga, Gabriel Chaibvaand Edwin Mushore while attending a provincial executive meeting in Dzivarasekwa, Harare [[https://www.sundaynews.co.zw/editorial-comment-violence-part-of-mdc-t-dna/ 10]].

 |−